deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

 Changes are made using the rotary encoder and its push button.<br>
 The power supply voltage is shown upper left, room temperature in the upper right, bar graph of relative power going to the tip on the bottom.<br>
 While in normal operation, shake sensor activity will be shown briefly in the top center.<br>
-To operate the menus, rotate to scroll to the desired selection, quick press to select it, rotate to change.
-Quick press again to exit the setting.<br>
+To operate the menus, rotate to scroll to the desired selection, quick press to select it, rotate to change.<br>
+Quick press again to stop editing the setting.<br>
-Widgets have fine and coarse adjustment.
+Widgets have fine and coarse adjustment.<br>
 While editing the widget, normal rotation will make fine adjustement.
 Click and rotate will do coarse adjustment.<br>

 ## Theory of Operation<br>
 Before covering the settings, it is useful to understand how it works.<br>